Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

+Perhaps more troubling, transitioning from a world of ideal cryptographic implementations (the ``ideal world'') to a world with real, imperfect implementations (the ``real world'') can result in two games with qualitatively different equilibria and approximate equilibria.
+In \Cref{apx: auction} (\Cref{example: auction where ideal vs real is weird}), we provide such an example in the context of second-price auctions.
+In such cases, the real-world equilibrium is not just the ideal strategy with a side attempt to ``break crypto'', but rather the incentive to exploit cryptographic implementations derails the intended mechanism design.
+We demonstrate that while bidding truthfully is a Nash equilibrium in the ideal world, the real-world Nash equilibrium shifts to non-truthful bidding to exploit on negligible events.

-\Cref{example: Nash fails,example: auction where ideal vs real is weird} paint a bleak picture, at least for Nash and $\epsilon$-Nash equilibria.
-Yet, in both cases, the Nash equilibria in the ideal game seem like the ``correct'' predictions of how agents will behave in the corresponding real games.
+All our examples so far paint a bleak picture, at least for Nash and $\epsilon$-Nash equilibria.
+Yet, a Nash equilibrium in an ideal game (where, e.g., agents do not attempt to break crypto, because it is impossible to do so) seems like the ``correct'' prediction of how agents will behave in the corresponding real games.
 But, if these strategies are not Nash or $\epsilon$-Nash equilibria in the real game, then what are they?
-The main contribution of our paper is to propose a new solution concept --- the \emph{pseudo-Nash equilibrium} --- that allows us to reconcile this gap.
+In a nutshell, a key contribution of our paper is to propose, analyze, and showcase a new solution concept --- the \emph{pseudo-Nash equilibrium} --- that allows us to reconcile this gap.\footnote{We note that the term Pseudo-Nash Equilibrium was previously defined in the context of sequential games~\cite{chou1985finitely}, with very low adoption, in a definition irrelevant to indistinguishability.
+Given the wide adoption of the term pseudo-random for distributions indistinguishable from random, and the intuition of our notion, which is aimed at capturing strategies indistinguishable from Nash, we find the name Pseudo-Nash appropriate for it. }